latortuga/has_magic_columns/README.md

 required for a specific model or for multi-user, multi-account environments where accounts can customize attributes for subordinate models.

-NOTE: This plugin is in a transitional state.
-It was originally a Rails 2 plugin written by Brandon Keene and is being update to a gem with Rails 3 support.
+**NOTE**: This plugin is not production-ready.
+It was originally a Rails 2 plugin written by Brandon Keene and is being updated to a gem with Rails 3 support.

 Installation